 What are uterine fibroids?

 Fibroids are firm, dense tumors made of smooth muscle cells and fibrous connective tissue.
 They develop in the uterus.
 About 1 in 5 to 1 in 2 women of reproductive age have fibroids, but not all are diagnosed.
-Some estimates say that up to 3 in 10 to about 3 in 4women will have fibroids sometime during their childbearing years.
+Fibroids are very common.
 Only about one-third of these fibroids are large enough to be found by a healthcare provider during a physical exam.

-In more than 9 in 10 fibroid cases, the tumors are not cancer.
+In almost all fibroid cases, the tumors are not cancer.
 These tumors are not linked to cancer and don't increase a woman's risk for uterine cancer.
 They may be as small as a pea to as large as a softball or small grapefruit.

 What causes uterine fibroid tumors?